 8) The Personal Touch

 One negative impact of professional themes is that bloggers are relying on the theme graphics to communicate personality to the reader.
 This is a mistake.
 Blogging is still about creating one-to-one connections.
 Your readers want to know more about what makes you tick.
 They want to see pictures.
-They want to know that their is a human being on the other side of the screen.
+They want to know that there is a human being on the other side of the screen.

 Action Step: Look for ways to introduce yourself on your blog.
 You can create a quick bio and pic for your sidebar or record a video about yourself.
 Also look for opportunities to inject your personality into the color scheme and layout of your blog.

 The Reverse: Remember to be tasteful.
 Too much personality can distract readers rather than complementing and enriching the experience.
-For example, I reviewed a blog that used cursive script for headlines.
+For example, I reviewed a blog that used a cursive script for headlines.
 The cursive font definitely reflected the personality of the blogger.
 But, the script made the headlines impossible to read.
 Like I said, be tasteful (and careful).

 9) Know Your Business

-This next point applies to soloprenuers, small and large business owners.
+This next point applies to small and large business owners.
 Your blog is an incredibly flexible and powerful marketing asset.
-However you have to have a clear business model in order to fully use your blog to create customers.
+However, you have to have a clear business model in order to fully use your blog to create customers.
 Simply using your blog for repurposed press releases will not work.
 Instead, spectacular blogs fit comfortably into the businesses’ larger marketer strategy.

 Action Step: Get clear about the role your blog plays in your marketing strategy.
 Look at your editorial calendar and decide if your blog is helping your business.
 If it isn’t, stop blogging until you’ve thought through your strategy.
 Remember, blogs, social media for that matter can’t help a business without a great product, business model, or customers.